Puma incurva

 Puma incurva is an extinct species in genus Puma.
 It was described based on fossils from the Early Pleistocene-aged Swartkrans site in South Africa.

 Taxonomy & evolution

-Puma incurva had previously been described in 1956 as an extinct subspecies of leopard under the name Panthera pardus incurva.
+Puma incurva was initially described in 1956 as an extinct subspecies of leopard under the name Panthera pardus incurva.
 It was generally accepted under that name until a review of the material in 2023 noted that, while certain features of the fossils were unusual for a leopard, they were much more similar to members of the genus Puma, and reassigned the subspecies to that genus as a full genus.
+It is hypothesized that P. incurva may have been the result of hybridization between Puma and Panthera (such as leopards).
+Material includes a nearly complete but badly crushed skull.

 Description

 Puma incurva was a leopard-sized cat.
+The skull is mostly Puma-like, but the upper carnassial is Panthera-like.